Romanesque architecture: Murals

 The large wall surfaces and plain curving vaults of the Romanesque period lent themselves to mural decoration.
-Unfortunately, many of these early wall paintings have been destroyed by damp or the walls have been replastered and painted over.
+Many of these early wall paintings have been destroyed by damp or the walls have been replastered and painted over.
 In most of Northern Europe such pictures were systematically destroyed in bouts of Reformation iconoclasm.
 In other countries they have suffered from war, neglect and changing fashion.

 A classic scheme for the full painted decoration of a church, derived from earlier examples often in mosaic, had, as its focal point in the semi-dome of the apse, Christ in Majesty or Christ the Redeemer enthroned within a mandorla and framed by the four winged beasts, symbols of the Four Evangelists, comparing directly with examples from the gilt covers or the illuminations of Gospel Books of the period.
 If the Virgin Mary was the dedicatee of the church, she might replace Christ here.
 On the apse walls below would be saints and apostles, perhaps including narrative scenes, for example of the saint to whom the church was dedicated.
-On the sanctuary arch were figures of apostles, prophets or the twenty-four "elders of the Apocalypse", looking in towards a bust of Christ, or his symbol the Lamb, at the top of the arch.
+On the sanctuary arch were figures of apostles, prophets or the twenty-four "Elders of the Apocalypse", looking in towards a bust of Christ, or his symbol the Lamb, at the top of the arch.
 The north wall of the nave would contain narrative scenes from the Old Testament, and the south wall from the New Testament.
 On the rear west wall would be a Doom painting or Last Judgement, with an enthroned and judging Christ at the top.

 One of the most intact schemes to exist is that at Saint-Savin-sur-Gartempe in France.
 (See picture above under "Vault") The long barrel vault of the nave provides an excellent surface for fresco, and is decorated with scenes of the Old Testament, showing the Creation, the Fall of Man and other stories including a lively depiction of Noah's Ark complete with a fearsome figurehead and numerous windows through with can be seen the Noah and his family on the upper deck, birds on the middle deck, while on the lower are the pairs of animals.
 Another scene shows with great vigour the swamping of Pharaoh's army by the Red Sea.
 The scheme extends to other parts of the church, with the martyrdom of the local saints shown in the crypt, and Apocalypse in the narthex and Christ in Majesty.
 The range of colours employed is limited to light blue-green, yellow ochre, reddish brown and black.
 Similar paintings exist in Serbia, Spain, Germany, Italy and elsewhere in France.